hocky-research-group/PACSim/README.md

 ## Dependencies

-If you only want to use the openmm part of this package, you can use Python 3.12 (or any older version >= 3.7).
+If you only want to use the openmm part of this package, you can use Python 3.12 (or any older version >= 3.10).

-If you want to use the Hoomd part of this package, use Python 3.10 (or any older version >= 3.7) because that is the latest Python version that is supported by Hoomd < 3.
+If you want to use the Hoomd part of this package, use Python 3.10 because that is the latest Python version that is supported by Hoomd < 3.

 We recommend installing Python and the required packages using [Anaconda](https://www.anaconda.com/products/distribution).